Team-LazyCase/lazy-case/devpost_submission.md

 # What's next for LazyCase?

 We want to expand our product with other styles such as APA.
 We also want to implement part-of-speech tagging to evaluate independent words in a corpus for context more accurately — e.g., the term "to" is capitalized in some style titles if preceding an infinitive, but it's lowercase if used as a preposition.
 Language possesses countless potential error cases only addressable by natural language processing, which is an entire field altogether.
-We would also upgrade LazyCase to address common typos and unconventional punctuation and remain up-to-date with shifting style conventions.
+We would also upgrade LazyCase to address common typos and unconventional punctuation while remaining up-to-date with shifting style conventions.

 Built with: Google Apps Script, Visual Studio Code, JavaScript, HTML, Node.js, Git, Clasp